Understanding SIDS: Risk Reduction and Safe Sleep Practices for Newborns

 Sex.
 Boys are slightly more likely to be affected by SIDS.

 Race.
-Non-Caucasian babies are more at risk.
+Non-white babies are more at risk.

 Family history.
 There’s a higher risk among babies who’ve had siblings or cousins die of SIDS.